 The one thing that's so hard about exercise and weight loss is this: It's hard to burn enough calories with exercise to make a serious dent in your weight.
-In fact, the workouts that are most effective for weight loss are tend to be the hardest ones: High intensity interval training, tabata training or metabolic conditioning.
+In fact, the workouts that are most effective for weight loss are the hardest ones: High intensity interval training, tabata training or metabolic conditioning.

 If you're a veteran exerciser, you might enjoy torturous workouts on a regular basis.
 If you're not?
 You may find any amount of exercise hard to accomplish.
 Unfortunately, that may end up hurting your weight loss efforts.